Shrove Tuesday: Festivities

 Since 1950, the people of Liberal, Kansas, and Olney have held the "International Pancake Day" race between the two towns.
 The two towns' competitors race along an agreed-upon measured course.
 The times of the two towns' competitors are compared to determine a winner overall.
 As of 2021, Liberal leads the competition with 38 wins to Olney's 31.
 A similar race is held in North Somercotes in Lincolnshire, England.

 In London, the Rehab Parliamentary Pancake Race takes place every Shrove Tuesday, with teams from the British lower house (the House of Commons), the upper house (the House of Lords), and the Fourth Estate, contending for the title of Parliamentary Pancake Race Champions.
 The fun relay race is to raise awareness of Rehab, which provides a range of health and social care, training, education, and employment services in the UK for disabled people and others who are marginalised.

 Scarborough celebrates by closing the foreshore to all traffic, closing schools early, and inviting all to skip.
 Traditionally, long ropes were used from the nearby harbour.
 The town crier rang the pancake bell, situated on the corner of Westborough (main street) and Huntriss Row.
 Since 1996 a replica "pancake bell" situated at Newborough and North Street has been rung to initiate the day's festivities.

-The children of the hamlet of Whitechapel, Lancashire keep alive a local tradition by visiting local households and asking "please a pancake", to be rewarded with oranges or sweets.
-It is thought the tradition arose when farm workers visited the wealthier farm and manor owners to ask for pancakes or pancake fillings.

 Shrove Tuesday in England often involved a form of ritual begging, not dissimilar to wassailing, in which children and adolescents would go door-to-door asking for tidbits from the frying pan.
 If the household was not forthcoming, they could expect levels of mischief, including the pelting of their house, knock and run, or gate stealing.
 This was known as Lent Crocking, Nicky-Nan Night, the Drawing of Cloam, Dappy-Door Night, or Pan Sharding.
+The children of the hamlet of Whitechapel, Lancashire, keep alive a local variant of this tradition by visiting local households and asking "please a pancake", to be rewarded with oranges or sweets.
+It is thought this local tradition arose when farm workers visited the wealthier farm and manor owners to ask for pancakes or pancake fillings.

 In Ireland, the observance of fasting at Lent continued up to the 20th century, with Shrove Tuesday (Máirt na hInide, "Tuesday of the initium") marking the last day of the consumption of meat for the Lenten period.
 This was later relaxed, but with three days of fasting observed, Ash Wednesday, Spy Wednesday, and Good Friday.
 It was a tradition that the eldest unmarried daughter would toss the first pancake.
 If the pancake fell on the floor, she would remain unmarried for the next 12 months.
 As marriages were not traditionally permitted during the Lenten period, as decreed by the Council of Trent, weddings on Shrove Tuesday were popular.
 In some parts of Ireland the holly from Christmas was saved and burnt in the fire for the pancakes.
 The night was also known as "Skellig Night" in Counties Cork and Kerry, during the celebrations, those who were unmarried were taunted with jeers and singing.